 It is hard to find a better school than Seton Hall University if you want to pursue Radio, Television & Digital Communication as a major.
-Seton Hall University radio, television & digital communication students receive 18.1% more than the typical digital communication student.
+Grads of the digital communication program state that they receive average early career wages of digital communication and mid-career wages of $67,462.
 Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.

 Any student who is interested in Radio, Television & Digital Communication needs to check out Pepperdine University.
 Graduates of the Digital Communication program make an average of $36,117 for their early career and $69,044 in their mid career.
 It is set in the suburban region of Malibu, California.

 Syracuse University is a good decision for students pursuing a Radio, Television & Digital Communication degree.
-After graduation, Digital Communication students usually earn around $38,202 at the beginning of their careers.
+Graduates from the Radio, Television & Digital Communication major at Syracuse University get 16.4% above the average graduate in this field.
 The surrounding area of a large urban center is tremendous for young people looking for enough options for networking, excitement, and life.

 Ithaca College is among your top options if you're planning on studying Radio, Television & Digital Communication.
 Soon after graduating, Digital Communication students generally make an average of $38,868 in their early careers.
 It is established in the suburban region of Ithaca, New York.

 Any student pursuing a degree in Radio, Television & Digital Communication has to check out The University of Texas at Austin.
 The University of Texas at Austin radio, television & digital communication majors make 14.9% more than the average digital communication graduate.
-Positioned in Austin, Texas, this institution is a very good option for students who enjoy the buzz of a major city.
+The University of Texas at Austin is among the largest schools in Texas.

-The University of Texas at Austin attracts the very best; the typical SAT score of applicants is about 1,290.
-The University of Texas at Austin does not require freshmen to live on-campus.
+For students who wish to carry on after earning a bachelor's degree, The University of Texas at Austin has graduate programs available.
+Around 95.0% of first-year students come back to The University of Texas at Austin for their following year.
 A virtual tour could be a great way to explore The University of Texas at Austin.